tmnolan/Brassinosteroid-gene-regulatory-networks-at-cellular-resolution/README.md

 Raw and processed scRNA-seq data associated with this study are available on GEO: GSE212230

 input files for the notebooks below are under `data/`.
-Note that files larger than github's size limit can be downloaded from [ARVEX](https://shiny.mdc-berlin.de/ARVEX/) to interactively view the data associated with this study.
+Note that files larger than github's size limit can be downloaded from [ARVEX](https://shiny.mdc-berlin.de/ARVEX/).

 ## Notebooks